CLAS Faculty Research Grants

 Purpose

-CLAS Faculty Research Grants fund projects on Latin America, the Caribbean and/or Latino Studies proposed by CLAS affiliated faculty that will enhance the expertise, current knowledge and enrich the Latin American/Caribbean content of their courses.
+Center for Latin American Studies (CLAS) Faculty Research Grants fund projects in Latin America, the Caribbean, and/or Latinx Studies, that will enhance disciplinary expertise, improve upon existing knowledge, and/or enrich the Latin American/Caribbean content of courses.

 Eligibility